Commonwealth Corps Service Internship Position Description

 - Members will also be expected to serve approximately 1 evening per month for family events and approximately 6-8 weekend hours per semester for field trips, scheduled with advance notice.

-- To apply, please send a cover letter, résumé, and names/phone numbers of three references by June 17, 2019 to:
+- To apply, please send a cover letter, résumé, and names/phone numbers of three references to:

 Girls Inc. of the Valley